 - Board member and former Justice Initiative chair of the National Hispanic Christian Leadership Conference

-- ISIS’s Crimes against Humanity, and the Assyrian People: Religious Totalitarianism and the Protection of Fundamental Human Rights, ILSA Journal of International and Comparative Law, 2016
+- ISIS Crimes against Humanity and the Assyrian People: Religious Totalitarianism, Crimes against Humanity and the Protection of Fundamental Human Rights, ILSA Journal of International and Comparative Law, Fall 2016

-- The Dehumanization and Trafficking of Persons: A Modern Form of Slavery (book chapter), Prisma, The Netherlands, 2010
+- The Dehumanization and Trafficking of Persons: A Modern Form of Slavery, (Book Article) Just Development Series, Prisma, The Netherlands, 2010

-- International Law and Human Cloning (book chapter), University of Costa Rica, 2009
+- International Law and Human Cloning, (Book Chapter) University of Costa Rica and Ibero-American Center for Family Studies, Spring 2009

-Dr. Yuri Mantilla joined the Liberty University School of Law Faculty in 2013 and is the director of online programs and global initiatives.
+Dr. Yuri Mantilla joined the Liberty University School of Law Faculty in 2013.
+He is a professor of law and the former director of online programs and global initiatives.
 As part of his international work in the field of international law and international relations, he has met with high-ranking legal and governmental leaders, including presidents of the United States, Mexico, Costa Rica, and Paraguay.
 He has met with international legal experts and policymakers such as ambassadors and diplomats at the United Nations, Organization of American States, and the United Nations Human Rights Council.
 His research focuses on international criminal law, international trade law and development, history of international law, international religious freedom, international legal theory, Christian perspectives of international human rights law, and bio-ethics in international law.